-Low interest rates make life difficult for people who save their money or rely on their investments for income.
-Twelve-month CD rates have been below 2% since 2008, and they were just 0.39% at the end of 2020.
-When you factor in taxes and inflation, 12-month CDs have provided negative real returns 17 out of the last 20 years and haven’t offered a positive real return since 2008.
+Low interest rates make life difficult for people who put their money into savings accounts or rely on their investments for income.
+Twelve-month rates on certificates of deposit (CDs) have been below 2% since 2008, and they were just 0.28% at the end of 2021.
+When you factor in taxes and inflation, 12-month CDs have provided negative real returns 18 out of the last 20 years and haven’t offered a positive real return since 2008.

 Inflation and Taxes Have Had a Significantly Negative Effect on CD Return Rates

 Past performance does not guarantee future results.
 Data Sources: Bloomberg, FactSet, and Hartford Funds, 2/22.

 CDs are short-term investments that pay fixed principal and interest, are insured by the FDIC up to $250,000, and are subject to changing renewal rates and early withdrawal penalties.
 The chart uses the highest marginal federal income tax rate based on $100,000 of taxable income for a married couple filing jointly for each calendar year.
 The tax rate is not representative of the experience of every investor.
 A lower tax rate would have a favorable effect on the real return.